-Nationally, pre-K expenditures per child declined from \$5,020 in 2002 to \$3,841 in 2012.49 However, South Dakota is one of 11 states in the nation that does not currently have a state pre-K program.
-In order to assess the adequacy of future investments in pre-K programs, actual expenditures should be compared with the ideal expenditures needed to meet quality standards for pre-K programs (see Figure 19b).50
+Nationally, pre-K expenditures per child declined from \$5,020 in 2002 to \$3,841 in 2012.49 Figure 19a indicates that per student expenditures in Minnesota declined significantly between 2001 and 2011, though current expenditures are well above the national average.
+In order to assess the adequacy of current investments in pre-K programs, actual expenditures can be compared with the ideal expenditures needed to meet quality standards for pre-K programs.50 Figure 19b indicates that Minnesota's current expenditures constitute 88 percent of ideal full-day expenditures.